sape-ru/enterprise-exception/docs/hde/en/experienced/parser.md

 ## Loading a single class at once

 **Parser** can throw an exception for any validation error.
 If '_ignore_invalid_' and/or '_add_errors_' options are enabled then the parsing process will be terminated.
-In this case not all exceptions classess are processed.
+In this case not all exception classes are processed.
 And so you don't need to load all your exception classes at once.

 **Parser** provides you with `loadClass()`.
 This method is called for loading `$config_class_name` class and every